 Separately bring the cream, butter and sugar to a boil.
 These are all fats so they heat up very quickly!
 Continually stir it so it doesn’t burn.
 Lower the heat and add your ganache.
 Keep stirring until everything is nice and smooth.
 Done!
 Now transfer it to a jar or serving bowl.
 So easy right?

-Just look at that silky smooth chocolate!
+Just look at that silky smooth chocolate fudge sauce!
 Ok.
 Enough drooling.
 Hit me with the questions!
 I’ve tried to answer a few commonly asked questions below.

 Can I Make Chocolate Sauce From a Chocolate Bar?